Assyrian-Remote-OpenSource-Society/Assyrian-Open-Source-STEM-Wordlists/README.md

 ## Motivation

-Writing a modern Mathematics or Physics textbook in Assyrian is a difficult endeavor for any Assyrian who is only familiar with the respective terminology in English, Arabic, Farsi, and/or any other language.
+Writing a modern Mathematics or Physics textbook in the Assyrian language is a difficult endeavor for any Assyrian-speaker who is only familiar with the respective terminology in English, Latin, Arabic, Farsi, and/or any other language.

 Finding, selecting, and compiling words is a time-consuming process, which could slow down an author who is not already familiar with the Assyrian vocabulary for the respective topic.
 With the existence of pre-compiled wordlists, authors of modern Assyrian STEM textbooks can produce their work at a much faster rate.